mit-ll-ai-technology/maite/docs/source/explanation/protocols_current.rst

    .. admonition:: Note

       The use of `pyright_analyze` requires the `pyright` package to be installed and all imports and code to be within a function.
-See :class:`jatic_toolbox.testing.pyright.pyright_analyze` for more details.
+See :class:`maite.testing.pyright.pyright_analyze` for more details.

    .. code-block:: python

-      from jatic_toolbox.testing.pyright import pyright_analyze
+      from maite.testing.pyright import pyright_analyze

       def test_array_like():
-         import jatic_toolbox.protocols as pr
+         import maite.protocols as pr
          import numpy as np
          import torch as tr
          from PIL import Image